 PHASE CHANGE COOLING

-Unlike evaporative cooling technology, airflow is not required for phase change cooling, making it a prime choice for high- heat indoor settings like foundries, glass manufacturing, and paper & pulp.
+Unlike evaporative cooling technology, airflow is not required for phase change cooling, making it a prime choice for high-heat indoor settings like foundries, glass manufacturing and paper & pulp.
 Solutions like Phase Change Cooling Vests use a cooling charge pack that works to pull heat away from the body (heat energy always moves from a warmer place to a cooler place).
-These packs contain liquids like non-toxic phase change material that solidify typically between 55° F (13° C) and 64° F (18° C), but unlike conventional ice or gel freezer packs, phase change packs aren’t frosty to the touch, so they’ll remain comfortable against the body and stay cool lot longer than ice.
+These packs contain liquids like non-toxic phase change material that solidify typically between 55° F (13° C) and 64° F (18° C), but unlike conventional ice or gel freezer packs, phase change packs aren’t frosty to the touch—meaning they’ll remain comfortable against the body and stay cool much longer than ice.
 As the phase change cooling pack absorbs heat, it begins to change from a solid to a liquid.
 The cooling effect can last anywhere from an hour-and-a-half to four hours, depending on the solution.

 Sweat happens.
 And for a very good reason: to regulate body temp.
 But you know what they say about too much of a good thing.
 That’s where absorptive technology comes in.
 A sweaty palm or stinging droplet in the eye isn’t just uncomfortable, it’s a jobsite hazard.

 Much like evaporative cooling solutions, materials matter when it comes to all-around comfort and performance with absorptive solutions.
-Again, you could wrap any old rag around your head and call it good, but ultimately what starts as a solution becomes a hindrance because it just wasn’t designed for that purpose.
+Again, you could wrap any old rag around your head and call it good, but what starts as a solution can ultimately become a hindrance because it just wasn’t designed for that purpose.

-Dehydration risks are more commonly recognized for work performed outdoors in warm temperatures or for work in hot indoor environments like foundries, bakeries, boiler rooms, kilns, etc. But they also exist for those toiling away in indoor jobsites with poor airflow or workers who wear special, protective clothing – such as non-permeable HAZMAT suits – as they face additional challenges.
+Dehydration risks are more commonly recognized for work performed outdoors in warm temperatures or for work in hot indoor environments like foundries, bakeries, boiler rooms, kilns, etc., but they also exist for those toiling away in indoor jobsites with poor airflow or workers who wear special, protective clothing such as non-permeable HAZMAT suits.

 Keeping clean, cool and convenient water accessible to workers can prove to be more challenging than one would think.
 The use of hydration packs is a good way to not only solve for that challenge but encourage more intake of water.
 Because hydration packs make water so readily available and hands-free simple, workers can hydrate without having to take a break from the task at hand.